maxamel/GDH/README.md

 The verticle object participating in the key exchange is the GDHVertex.
 Let's define our first GDHVertex and call it activeVertex as it will be the one who initiates key exchanges.
 All other verticles will be passive.
+The following example will be run between two verticles on localhost, but can be run with multiple participants in a distributed environment.
 ```java
 GDHVertex activeVertex = new GDHVertex();
 ```